yingshaoxo/yingshaoxo_txt_data/README.md

 It contains all most all txt data of yingshaoxo.
 (Not including github repository code)

 And it also has a 'yingshaoxo_ai.py', which maybe able to bring a digital version of yingshaoxo to life.
+(Need a Python3.4+ that supports chinese encoding)